 - Served in the Republic of Vietnam for six months during the period of March 1, 1961 and March 28, 1973.

 - Served outside the geographical limits of the Republic of Vietnam and gave direct support in the battle to the Republic of Vietnam and Armed Forces for six months.

 - Such individuals must meet the criteria established for the Armed Forces Expeditionary Medal (for Vietnam) or the Vietnam Service Medal, to qualify for the Republic of Vietnam Campaign Medal.

 - Six months service is not required for those who were wounded by enemy forces; killed in action or otherwise in the line of duty, or captured by enemy forces.

 The Republic of Vietnam Armed Forces Memorandum 2655 determined that there were two devices to be worn on the ribbon.
-The first device was for the time span of 8 March 1949 - 20 July 1954 and is not authorized for wear by American Military Personnel.
-The second time span was from 1 January 1960 with the last period to be decided after the war was over.
+The first device was for the time span of March 8, 1949 to July 20, 1954 and is not authorized for wear by American Military Personnel.
+The second time span was from January 1, 1960 with the last period to be decided after the war was over.
 The ending period remains blank since the Republic of Vietnam Government ceased to exist before the ending period was determined.
 The devices for the medal are in two sizes with the larger size being 1 13/64 inches in width and worn on the suspension ribbon of the full-size decoration.
 The normal size is 19/32 inch wide and is worn on the miniature decoration and service ribbon bar.

 The Republic of Vietnam Campaign Medal is a foreign award and is not issued by the United States Government.
 It is available through commercial avenues.